RakhithJK/dbeaver-cloudbeaver-wiki/AWS-Overview.md

 There is one month of trial period.

+## IAM/EC2 installation

+After launching EC2 instance based on CloudBeaver IAM open page `http:://EE2_IP/` where `EE2_IP` is the IP address of your new EC2 machine.
+On the first page you will see [[server configuration wizard|Administration]].

 ## Docker image

 Not yet supported.
 We are working on the new docker image for AWS version of CloudBeaver.